Kamchatka Float Trip Rainbow Trout

 On the far eastern side of Russia, the Kamchatka Peninsula lies between the Sea of Okhotsk and the Pacific Ocean.
 Kamchatka opened to Western travelers in 1992 and is known as the mother of all wilderness fly fishing regions.
 There are an estimated 1000 potentially awesome trout, salmon, and steelhead rivers in Kamchatka.
 Since the end of the Cold War, the fishing community has collectively explored about 30 of them.

-Season: runs from late-July through September.
+Fishing Season runs from late July through September.

 Fishing methods: Up to three fishing methods are employed—Mousing is the most prevalent.
 Dry flies and streamers can also be productive.
 Use traditional floating lines and size #10-18 gray-bodied caddis and mayfly imitations with success on the Sedanka, especially in July and again in September.

 Rafts: Inflatable rafts are used solely for transportation.
 All fishing is done wading on foot.
 Two anglers per guide and raft.